wpoehlm/PBS-GEM/README.md

         $ ./Index-Genome.sh chr21-GRCh38

+Please note that only one .fa genome file can be present in the _Reference_ directory.
+Please remove the example file, "chr21-GRCh38.fa", before using your own data.

 ### Download GFF3 Genome Annotation

-A GFF3 file that corresponds to the reference genome must be placed in the _Reference_ directory
+A GFF3 file that corresponds to the reference genome must be placed in the _Reference_ directory.
+Please check that only one GFF3 file is present.

 ### Identify SRA sample ID's and modify SRAList.txt file